Mount Cain: Rain Forest Powder In Another Time

-Powder should not exist in a Rain Forest and time travel is impossible.
-My how one’s perception can change with a visit to Mount Cain on Vancouver Island where the impossible is true and time stands still.
+Powder should not exist in a rainforest, and time travel is impossible.
+Or so we think.
+One visit to Mount Cain Ski Area on Vancouver Island proves both assumptions wrong.
+Here, the impossible is real—and time truly stands still.

-We all know that T-bars are out of favour, especially for boarders, and resorts have gotten rid of them?
+We all know T-bars are out of favour, especially with snowboarders, and that resorts have phased them out.
 Wrong.
-To begin with Mount Cain is not a resort, it’s a ski hill and yes, there are only T-bars and they are nice and slow and ensure the powder doesn’t get skied out!
+To begin with, Mount Cain is not a resort—it’s a ski hill.
+And yes, there are only T-bars.
+They’re slow, they’re mellow, and they ensure the powder doesn’t get skied out.

-In my opinion Mount Cain is not for everyone however those who do get to go there are in for a very special treat.
-It’s a skiers mountain with great terrain and a decent snow pack.
-For a look at the roots of our favourite pastime and great skiing I highly recommend the trip “up-island” as the locals would say!
+In my opinion, Mount Cain is not for everyone.
+But for those who get there, it’s something special.
+It’s a skier’s mountain, with great terrain and a respectable snowpack.
+For a look at the roots of our favourite pastime—and some genuinely memorable skiing—I highly recommend the trip up-island, as the locals would say.

 photos by S. Fowler